Blogs

 Best Practice:

-• Use accounting software like Xero (we’re certified advisors!)
+• Use Xero (we are certified advisors)

-• Lodge BAS and super on time
+• Lodge BAS, PAYG, and super on time

 Chapter 10: Take Action on Trust Distributions and Dividends

-• Document trust resolutions before 30 June
+• Document trust resolutions by 30 June

-• Review Division 7A loans to avoid penalties
+• Review Division 7A loans

-• Declare and record any dividends appropriately
+• Declare and record dividends properly

 Chapter 11: Industry-Specific Tax Tips

-For Construction & Tradies:
+Construction & Tradies:

-• Watch for PSI (Personal Services Income) rules
+• Check PSI rules

-• Review subcontractor payments under TPAR
+• Review subcontractor reports (TPAR)

-• Deduct educational materials, food, occupancy
+• Deduct food, educational tools, occupancy costs

-• Review staff benefits and fringe benefits
+• Review employee benefits

-For Allied Health & Pharmacies:
+Allied Health & Pharmacies:

-• Deduct uniforms, professional memberships
+• Claim uniforms, insurance, memberships

-• Review depreciation on medical equipment
+• Review depreciation on equipment

 Chapter 12: Forecast Next Year’s Tax Now

-Forecasting Includes:
+Planning Includes:

 • Reviewing income trends

-• Building in future PAYG instalments
+• Projecting PAYG instalments

-• Planning next year’s super
+• Planning future super contributions

-• Allocating R&D tax incentives if applicable
+• Allocating R&D tax offsets if relevant

 Final Checklist Before 30 June 2025